- Android™ 9 or higher

 - Wipe the screen with a clean and dry cloth to make sure that your touchscreen is clean.

 - Make sure that Developer options are disabled.
 If Developer options don't appear in the menu, it's already disabled.

 - Use the Tests feature in the Support app to carry out a quick test to check the touchscreen and display functionality.
 In addition, the Tests can assess potential hardware or software issues on your Xperia device.

-- Restart your Xperia device in Safe mode.
+- Restart your Xperia® device in Safe mode.
 Use Safe mode to check if any downloaded applications are causing the problem.
 In Safe mode, your device only starts with software and applications already installed when you purchased your device.
-If the device's performance improves in Safe mode, it's likely that one or more of your downloaded applications are affecting the device negatively.
+If the device's performance improves in Safe mode, one or more of your downloaded applications are likely affecting the device negatively.

 - You can exit Safe mode and restart the device to uninstall the applications you suspect are causing the problem.

 - Check if a software update is available for your Xperia device using Xperia Companion.

-Note: A reset will delete all personal content saved on the internal memory of your device.
+Note: A reset will delete all personal content saved on your device's internal memory.
 Back up data that you want to keep.
 Content on an external SD™ card is kept.

 Note: All data in the internal memory is overwritten during a software repair.
 Content on an external SD card is kept.